001 - Macros for JavaScript API¶

 Custom ID and comments for translators¶

-All macros above can be wrapped inside defineMessage
+All macros above can be wrapped inside defineMessage macro

 import { defineMessage } from '@lingui/macro'